giovanniOfficioso/giovanniOfficioso/README.md

-- 👋 Hi, I’m @giovanniOfficioso a graduating student in Management Engineering and a student of the Apple Academy.
+- 👋 Hi, I’m @giovanniOfficioso a graduating student in Management Engineering with a master in Data Science and Artificial Intelligence.
 - 👀 I’m interested in programming because i love the idea to built something that other people can use and enjoy with.
-- 🌱 I’m currently learning python and swift for iOS languages.
+- 🌱 I’m currently learning python and working on different projects of data science.
-- 📚 I'm developing a sperimental thesis based on AI and Data Science for my Master's Degree
+- 📚 I developed a sperimental thesis based on AI and Data Science for my Master's Degree

 <!---